davidkimai/glyphs/README.md

         }
 ```

-**`Note: This is not a definitive list.
+**`Note: The below is not a definitive list.
 Please feel free to remix.
-Glyphs are not meant to be deterministic - they evolve with model cognition and human-AI co-interactions.`**
+Glyphs are not meant to be deterministic - they evolve over time with model cognition and human-AI co-interactions.`**
 ```python

 <Ωglyph.syntax.map>